MarkJBrewer/PlateauPaper/README.md

 # PlateauPaper
-Repository for code from the "plateau" climate envelope analysis in Brewer, O'Hara, Anderson and Ohlemüller (2016 or 2017) in Methods in Ecology and Evolution
+Repository for code from the "plateau" climate envelope analysis in Brewer, O'Hara, Anderson and Ohlemüller (2016) in Methods in Ecology and Evolution

 The file "Plateau.rmd" requires a number of packages: